LI-ZHAODONG/eeg_visual_simulation_lac/Readme.md

 # EEG Visual Task – Preprocessing & Milestone 3

 This repository contains a complete EEG preprocessing and inspection pipeline for a visual task recorded in **BrainVision** format.
-The focus is on **artifact handling, ICA-based cleaning, and diagnostic visualization**, as required for **Milestone 3**.
+The focus is on **artifact handling, ICA-based cleaning, and diagnostic visualization**

 The pipeline is implemented using **MNE-Python** and is designed to be reproducible and easy to inspect step-by-step.